 - 23 The Act provides that an application for a licence must be accompanied by a fee.
 The fee will be set locally by each local authority on a cost recovery basis.
 Local authorities will have a duty to have regard to guidance issued by the Secretary of State which outlines the issues that should be considered when setting the fee and what activities the fee can cover.
-This fee will be an essential component of the new regime as it will provide local authorities with the funding they need to administer the legislation and ensure compliance. - 24 There are currently 2 site licences in Sevenoaks District. - 25 The fees have been set for 2021-2022 to include the current inflationary cost of 2.5% set by Sevenoaks District Council.
+This fee will be an essential component of the new regime as it will provide local authorities with the funding they need to administer the legislation and ensure compliance. - 24 There are currently 2 site licences in Sevenoaks District. - 25 The fees have been set for 2023-2024 to include a 5% increase set by Sharon Bamborough, Head of Licensing Partnership in liaison with Sevenoaks District Council's Finance team.